 (2) The Registrar of Titles shall in the certificate of title to a lot certify that the proprietor holds the share in the common property appurtenant to the lot in accordance with the unit entitlement of that lot as stated in the schedule of unit entitlement registered in respect of the scheme.

-[Section 17 amended by No. 58 of 1995 s.
+[Section 17 amended: No. 58 of 1995 s.
 96.]

 18. Acquisition of additional common property